cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-For KEMs, IND-CCA requires that no efficient adversary, given a ciphertext obtained by running Encaps with an honestly-generated public key, can distinguish whether it is given the "real" secret output from encaps, or a random string unrelated to the Encaps call that created that ciphertext.
+For KEMs, IND-CCA requires that no efficient adversary, given a ciphertext obtained by running Encaps with an honestly-generated public key, can distinguish whether it is given the "real" secret output from `Encaps()`, or a random string unrelated to the Encaps call that created that ciphertext.
 (Readers should note that this definition is slightly different than the corresponding one for public-key encryption {{RS92}}.)